kanha95/HPC-IIT-Delhi/README.md

 conda init
 ```

 Then close the terminal and log in again.
+Do check that your current terminal has internet connectivity.
+Do read the section INSTALLING PACKAGES FROM THE INTERNET OR WEB above to give connectivity to this terminal.
+Else you will get https error.

 ```
 module load apps/anaconda/3
 conda create --prefix=/home/cse/mtech/mcs182012/myenv